Realizing trees of configurations in thin sets: Proof of Theorem

 \subsection{Paths of arbitrary finite length and transition to trees}

-Using the results just obtained in Section \ref{subsectionrefinement}, one sees that for $k \ge 2$, where $C$ is the upper bound on $U_K1(x)$.
+Using the results just obtained in Section \ref{subsectionrefinement}, one sees that for $k \ge 2$, where $C$ is the upper bound on $\left(U_K1\right)(x)$.

 Proceeding by induction we get a lower bound on a path of arbitrary length.
-In particular, and this notion will come in handy in a moment, having built a tree in $E$ with $2^m$ links, we have also built a tree of smaller length.
+In particular, and this notion will come in handy in a moment, having built a path in $E$ with $2^m$ links, we have also built a path of smaller length.

 In order to build an arbitrary tree, we use the simple principle that if $T,T'$ are trees, and $T$ is contained in $T'$, then building $T'$ in $E$ implies that we can build $T$.
 Given a tree $T$, let

 where ${\mathcal E}_T$ is as above.